Weaving Dreams: Exploring a Career in Textile Designing

-In this episode, Ms. Nidhi Mishra speaks about textile designing.
+Career in Textile Designing In this episode, Ms. Nidhi Mishra speaks about textile design.
 Have you ever looked around at the various colorful fabrics in clothing stores?
 Have you ever wondered who decides whether cloth will be made of cotton or wool or how some fabric feels soft?
-Did you say fashion designer?
+Did you say, fashion designer?
 No, they are textile designers.
 Yes, you guessed it right that is the topic of today’s episode.
 Welcome to career growth.

 Fabrics are used in the apparel industry to manufacture clothes and accessories, for domestic purposes like table clothes, bedspreads, curtains, towels, cushion covers, and for home decor.
 Hence prints play an important role in selecting a fabric.
 This is where a textile designer comes into the scene.